veeto

 Key Takeaways

-• Exempts qualifying geothermal exploratory projects from environmental review requirements in California.
+• Exempts qualifying county-led geothermal exploration projects from environmental review requirements until 2031.

-• Requires construction workers to receive prevailing wages on exempt geothermal projects.
+• Mandates prevailing wages for all construction workers on geothermal exploration projects.

 Get Involved